 Since you’ve managed to read thus far, here is a tip: some of the cards in Trello (like Dynamic Content for WordPress or the Block Conditions) have all the screens for the proposed design solution right there for you to check out.
 Cool eh?

-Don’t forget to go on Trello and vote your favorite features.
+Don’t forget to go on Trello and vote your favourite features.
 You can also comment on any feature as well.
 Thanks for your trust and support.

 I hope you enjoy the peek behind the scenes. 🙂